icdop/tlp/run/01_case/README.md

 # TLP utility testcase 1

-  This testcase will guide you through the tlp release note validation prcocess by importing tlp file into releaseNotes/ directory. (make import) Then you can start install the collateral to the techLib/ directory using the interactive installation method. (make install)
+  This testcase will guide you through the tlp release note validation prcocess by importing tlp file into dataSheets/ directory. (make import) Then you can start install the designkit to the techLib/ directory using the interactive installation method. (make install)
   At the end you can use the package log stored in the techLib to reproduce the installation proceduce and make sure the result are consistent. (make bundle)

-Step 0 - Check the collateral package and tlp config file :
+Step 0 - Check the designkit package and tlp config file :

 	% make env

 	==========================================
-	TECHLIB_HOME = techLib
+	TECHLIB_ROOT = techLib
 	TECHLIB_CFGS = configs
 	TECHLIB_PKGS = packages
-	TECHLIB_RELN = releaseNotes
+	TECHLIB_DOCS = dataSheets
 	==========================================